kaushik-godhani/yariga-mern/README.md

-# Full Stack MERN Dashboard App With CRUD, Auth, and Charts Using Refine - Client App
+# Full Stack MERN Dashboard App With CRUD, Auth, and Charts Using Refine - Server App

 With modern material design, a fully functional dashboard, a property management page, and a users page - both connected to our database and a profile page that connects the two.